EnautMendi/Muskit/README.md

 # How to use
 ## Assumptions:
-- Mutants are for quantum circuits thus, Muskit works only with quantum circuits.
+- Mutants are for quantum circuits thus, Muskit works only with quantum circuits in the code.
-- The code has to be structured in a secuential way without any function definition, main, or sub functions.
-T
+- The code has to be structured in a sequential way without any function definition, main, or sub functions.
-- The qubits and should be declared in once and in order to measure all the Qubits correctly the clasical bits has to be the same number as Qubits.
+- The qubits should be declared once.
+- In order to measure all the qubits correctly, an equal number of clasical bits must be defined.

 A sample cicuit is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/ExampleProgram.py"> here </a>.

 ## Configuration Files
-- QuantumGate.py to select quantum gates to be used in MutantsGenerator or to specify new gates to be used by Muskit.
+- QuantumGate.py has two purposes: 1) It can be used to configure Muskit to use quantum gates to be used in MutantsGenerator; 2) To specify newly implemented gates to be used by Muskit.
 A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/QuantumGates.py"> here </a>.
 - generatorConfig.py is the configuration file for the MutantsGenerator component.
 A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/generatorConfig.py">here </a>.
 - executorConfig.py is the configuration file for the MutantsExecutor component.
 A sample file is available <a href=https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/executorConfig.py>here </a>.
 - analyzerConfig.py.
 A configuration file for Test Analyzer.
 A sample file is available <a href="">here</a>.
+Note that within each file, we provide more details for variable and its possible valid values.

 ## Test Cases
 - testcase.py to specify test cases.
 A sample is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/testCases.py">here </a>